sanjanak2004/Email-Generation-System/README.md

 https://email-generation-system.netlify.app/

-This is a simple Java console-based project that generates official email addresses for new employees in a company.
+This is a simple Java project that generates official email addresses for new employees in a company.
 The system takes the employee's name and department as input, generates a strong random password, and creates a unique email ID even if multiple employees have the same name.

 The project is built using core Java and demonstrates the use of object-oriented programming principles.